McDonald's says Easterbrook eligible for half-year severance

-(Reuters) - McDonald’s Corp (MCD.N) said on Monday former chief executive officer, Steve Easterbrook, was eligible for six months of severance pay as part of his termination agreement with the company.
+Nov 4 (Reuters) - McDonald’s Corp said on Monday former chief executive officer, Steve Easterbrook, was eligible for six months of severance pay as part of his termination agreement with the company.

 On Sunday, McDonald’s said it had dismissed Easterbrook over a recent consensual relationship with an employee, which the board determined violated company policy.